-The authority enumerated in this policy constitutes the full and total delegation of responsibility by the Board.
-The Legislative Representative facilitates opportunities for the Board to actively follow legislative developments and serves as the bBoard's liaison to local, state and national legislators.
+The Legislative Representative facilitates opportunities for the Board to actively follow legislative developments and serves as the Board's liaison to local, state and national legislators.
 The Legislative Representative will be elected by a majority vote of the Board for a two-year term in December of even-numbered years, or at any other time that a vacancy occurs.

-Accordingly, tThe Legislative Representative will:
+The Legislative Representative will:

-- 1. Review WSSDA legislative proposals with the board no later than the first meeting in September prior to the annual General Assembly. - 2.
+- 1. Review WSSDA legislative proposals with the Board no later than the first meeting in September prior to the annual General Assembly. - 2.
 Provide legislative updates at board meetings.
 Share information as appropriate. - 3.
-When appropriate, obtain Bboard support by the last meeting in Aprilprior to the published deadline for a legislative proposal to be submitted to the WSSDA General Assembly and support that proposal at the Assembly. - 4.
-Represent the Bboard at state legislative meetings, including (e.g., the WSSDA General Assembly, the WASA/WSSDA Legislative Conference and any area or regional workshops). - 5.
-The Legislative Representative or designee will represent the District at the WSSDA delegate assembly.
-The Board will discuss issues at the Board meeting prior to the WSSDA Conference. - 6.5.
-Contact legislators at appropriate times when legislative issues require it. - 7.6.
-Establish contacts with stakeholder groups and the local press in order to explain or clarify Issaquah School Board positions on legislative issues. - 8.7.
-Monitor legislative developments at both the state and federal levels and make recommendations for action to the Board as appropriate. - 9.8.
-Schedule meetings with legislators and the Board, perhaps in conjunction with other school boards and/or with other stakeholder groups. - 10.
-The Legislative Representative will be elected by a majority vote of the Board for a two year term in December of even numbered years.
+When appropriate, obtain Board support prior to the published deadline for a legislative proposal to be submitted to the WSSDA General Assembly and support that proposal at the Assembly. - 4.
+Represent the Board at state legislative meetings, including the WSSDA General Assembly, the WASA/WSSDA Legislative Conference and any area or regional workshops. - 5.
+Contact legislators at appropriate times when legislative issues require it. - 6.
+Establish contacts with stakeholder groups and the local press in order to explain or clarify Issaquah School Board positions on legislative issues. - 7.
+Monitor legislative developments at both the state and federal levels and make recommendations for action to the Board as appropriate. - 8.
+Schedule meetings with legislators and the Board, perhaps in conjunction with other school boards and/or with other stakeholder groups.

-March 9, 2011 - Monitored, updated April 25, 2012 - Monitored, no changes August 5, 2013 - Monitored, modified July 31, 2014 - Monitored, no changes September 22, 2022 - Monitored, revised Xxxxxx, 2024 - Converted to Coherent Governance The Board recognizes that its primary responsibility is to serve the students of the Issaquah School District through goal setting, program development, financial affairs, operating policies, systematic reviews of the school programs, and advocating on behalf of students and schools.
+February 6, 2008 - Adoption March 18, 2009 - Monitored, no changes March 9, 2011 - Monitored, updated April 25, 2012 - Monitored, no changes August 5, 2013 - Monitored, modified July 31, 2014 - Monitored, no changes September 22, 2022 - Monitored, revised Xxxxxx, 2024 - Converted to Coherent Governance

+The Board recognizes that its primary responsibility is to serve the students of the Issaquah School District through goal setting, program development, financial affairs, operating policies, systematic reviews of the school programs, and advocating on behalf of students and schools.
 In order to be effective, the Board needs to understand the experiences and priorities of its students.